greenvisionmedia/Documentation/Scripting.md

 This will display the CO2 per page view and the percentile rating.
 Forked directly from Wholegrain digital's [carbon badge](gitlab.com/wholegrain/(https://gitlab.com/wholegrain/website-carbon-badges/)

 **Usage:**
-Add a span, usually somewhere in the footer, and give it the `gv_carbon` classname.
+Add a span, usually somewhere in the footer, and give it the `gv-carbon` classname.

 #hide-email